 Cayman Islands leader arrested in corruption probe

-GEORGE TOWN, Cayman Islands (Reuters) - The leader of the Cayman Islands was arrested on suspicion of corruption on Tuesday in connection with a series of police investigations in the Caribbean offshore financial center, authorities said.
+GEORGE TOWN, Cayman Islands (Reuters) - The leader of the Cayman Islands was arrested on Tuesday on suspicion of corruption in connection with a graft investigation in the Caribbean offshore financial center, authorities said.

 Premier McKeeva Bush was detained at his home by members of the Financial Crime Unit of the Royal Cayman Islands Police Service, a police statement said.

-The 57-year-old premier is suspected of theft, alleged misuse of a government credit card and abuse of office over the alleged importation of explosive substances without valid permits, the statement said.
+The 57-year-old premier is suspected of theft, alleged misuse of a government credit card and abuse of office over the alleged importation of explosive substances without valid permits, it said.

-"It would be inappropriate ... to make any further comment in relation to these matters at this time," it said.
+"It would be inappropriate ... to make any further comment in relation to these matters at this time," the statement said.
 "Further updates will be made available in due course."

-A police spokesperson declined to elaborate on the arrest.
-A spokesman for the premier could not be immediately reached for comment.
+A police spokeswoman declined to elaborate on the arrest.

-Bush was elected in 2009 as premier of the Cayman Islands, a British Overseas Territory with a population of 55,000 people and a leading global tax haven.
+Bush was elected in 2009 as premier of the island chain, a British Overseas Territory with a population of 55,000 people and a leading global tax haven.

-The islands are home to most of the world's hedge funds, offering both tax advantages and financial secrecy for companies and investors.
+The islands are home to most of the world's hedge funds, offering tax advantages and financial secrecy to companies and investors.